Velocidex/velociraptor-docs/content/blog/2021/2021-09-03-process-spoofing/_index.md

 endpoints, as the server only sees high value, low volume events.
 We are essentially using the end point itself to create a de-centralized detection engine for a fast and scalable alerting system.

+Unfortunately an ETW watcher must be running at the time the process is created, to be able to identify the spoofed parent.
+I am not currently aware of a way to detect that an existing process's reported parent is not correct (Please let me know if you know of a way!).
+This means that simply collecting information at a point in time after the process is started (as in a Velociraptor `pslist` hunt for example) does not reveal this information easily.

 In the next blog post in this series we will be looking at how ETW can be abused by malware and some of the limitations around ETW.